WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 TRAVEL TIPS FOR YOUR MOSTAR TRIP

-Before jumping to your Mostar itinerary, or better yet, before talking about the best things to do in Mostar, here are some travel tips for your first trip.
+After all the tips about the best things to do in Mostar, here are some travel tips for your first trip to Mostar.

 How to Arrive in Mostar

 Many people arrive from Dubrovnik (Croatia) or Sarajevo.
 Both cities have airports, and you can get to Mostar via bus or train (from Sarajevo only).
 Apparently, the views are scenic, as well as by car.

 If you drive with your own car, make sure your car is insured in Bosnia-Herzegovina, and you carry your (green) insurance certification with you.

 Parking in the old town will be tricky.
 I booked accommodation that offered parking and left my car there for the entire 24 hours (and did not need it at all).
 There is some parking available, but it will cost you (around 8-12€ a day).